Xiangyu-Hu/SPHinXsys/docs/domain_decomposition.md

 Ownership transfer, needed only at the advection step:

-1. flag departing particles per destination side, and the complement (staying);
+1. flag departing particles per destination side; from the same flags derive the new owned count `n_new`, the list of departing slots below `n_new` (the holes) and the list of staying particles at or above `n_new` (the donors), both ascending.
+There are exactly as many donors as holes;
 2. pack the departing ones;
-3. compact the staying ones — gather into scratch, then copy back; an in-place compaction would overwrite entries still to be read;
+3. remove them by copying the k-th donor into the k-th hole.
+This is the "swap with the last real particle" used by particle deletion, driven by scans instead of an atomic counter, so it is deterministic and costs O(departing) rather than a full compaction; no slot is both read and written;
 4. **barrier**;
-5. pull arrivals into the slots after the compacted particles, where they become owned.
+5. pull arrivals into the slots after `n_new`, where they become owned.
+This is the particle generation side of the exchange: the state of a new particle comes from the neighbor's send buffer rather than from another particle of the same array.

-Packing must precede compaction (packing reads the arrays, compaction rewrites them), but no barrier is needed between them since compaction touches only local memory.
+Packing must precede the removal (packing reads the departing slots, the removal overwrites them), but no barrier is needed between them since the removal touches only local memory.

 `SubdomainExchange::checkConsistency()` verifies the invariants — counts within bounds, and every owned particle actually inside its own slab.
 On the host path it reads the